y0ast/Glow-PyTorch/README.md

 python train.py --download
 ```

 Will download the CIFAR10 dataset for you, and start training.
-The defaults are tested on a `1080Ti`, this is a memory hungry model and it might be necessary to tune down the model size for your specific GPU.
+The defaults are tested on a `1080Ti`, Glow is a memory hungry model and it might be necessary to tune down the model size for your specific GPU.
 The output files will be send to `output/`.

 Everything is configurable through command line arguments, see